 **Higher tool RPM produces smaller chips, while higher feed rates produce larger chips.
 Overall, if the chips are too large, your bit will be likely to break, but if your chips are too small (like fine powder), you will be dulling your bit.
 It’s all about getting the right balance.**

 Feed rate: how quickly the tool moves in the X and Y directions, usually defined in millimeters (or inches) per minute.

 Plunge rate: how quickly the tool moves in the Z direction, usually defined in millimeters (or inches) per minute.

 Spindle speed: the speed that the tool spins in the rotary tool, defined in RPM (rotations per minute).
 Most compact routers operate at speeds between 10,000 and 30,000 RPM.

 Depth of cut/Step down: the amount of depth that the CNC machine removes with every cutting pass, defined in millimeters or inches.

 Step over: the offset that is applied between the old cutting pass and the new one, usually defined as a percentage of the tool’s cutting diameter.

-Since there are so many different types and sizes of cutting tools, we’ve created a list below of just 3 different cutting tools that we strongly recommend to get started on your Mill One.
+Since there are so many different types and sizes of cutting tools, we’ve created a list below of just 3 different cutting tools that we strongly recommend to get started on your machine.
 We’ve created feed and speed tables for these tools for cutting in various materials so that you can copy/paste the values you need for your first projects.
 If you’re looking to get started with this recommended list, all of these tools can be found for purchase in our store!

 Ensure that any cutting tool you end up using is installed as deeply as possible into the router, with a bare-minimum of 3/8” of the tool being inside the router for light cuts.